 The Blame Game.
 Perhaps the most fascinating part of the governor’s talkathon was his explanation for what he did after his workout and towel-down: he fired his deputy chief of staff “quickly” throwing her under the bus (or the GW Bridge, in this case).
 Actually, it took 24 hours to meet with his staff.
 Christie never mentioned asking Bridget Kelly for an explanation, thus never delving into why this happened so that perhaps he might learn the Why, How, and Who Else of the matter.

 Memorable quotes: Certain sentences linger on through history: “I’m not a crook” (Richard Nixon) and “I did not have sex with that woman” (Bill Clinton).
 Now we have Governor Chris Christie saying that “I am NOT a bully.”
 Does he expect us to feel his pain?
-For speakers looking for executive role models, Christie’s way of handling the “Bridge-gate” press conference provides examples of what not to do if you should ever find yourself in a crisis situation so serious that it could destroy your career.
-Turning it around, we can learn valuable lessons from how to explain a crisis in a way that puts it behind you and allows you move forward:
+For speakers looking for executive role models, Christie’s way of handling the “Bridge-gate” press conference provides examples of what not to do in a crisis situation so serious that it destroyed his career.

 1. Practice getting undefended.
 Ask yourself if you believe in the stories that you are making up just to get through this crisis.
 It takes courage to “get real,” and to feel the pain of the people who have been hurt by a blunder.
 People aren’t stupid.
 What they don’t need to hear from someone on the hot seat is the phrase “what you need to know.”
 Even the most charismatic “big personality” can’t sail through a crisis with rhetoric alone.